HEY, I'M RACHAEL

 If you find yourself depleted rather than nourished by your relationships and wondering if there's a more aligned and authentic way to show up for yourself and others - I think there is.
 I've watched women find their way toward it.
 Including, slowly, myself.

-I'm on a mission
+I'm crafting a revolution

 I want to live in a world where midlife women stop apologizing for outgrowing the lives they built.
 Where the inner work of relating is treated as the serious craft it is.
 I want the second half of your life to be more yours than the first half got to be.